phillydotnet/Presentations/2023/0816-dotnet/README.md

   }

 ```
-31. test all the new routing in your browser
+29. test all the new routing in your browser
 ```
 http://localhost:4200/nfl
 http://localhost:4200/nfl/roster
 http://localhost:4200/pga
 http://localhost:4200/pga/tournament
 ```
-32. time permitting, add only top routing in mlb, nba, and nhl
+30. time permitting, add only top routing in mlb, nba, and nhl
 ```
+  {
+    path: "mlb",
+    component: MlbComponent,
+    pathMatch: 'full'
+  }
 ```
-33. it would nbe noce to have a menu, we will use a third party for this
+31. it would be nice to have a menu, we will use a third party for this
+> go to the terminal window
 ```
-go to the terminal window
 npm install primeng
 npm install primeflex
 npm install primeicons
 ```
-34. edit styles.css
+32. edit styles.css
 ```
 @import "primeng/resources/themes/lara-light-blue/theme.css";
 @import "primeng/resources/primeng.css";